Write your book in Reedsy Studio. Try the beloved writing app for free today.

 How do you describe a place so the reader can sense the time period?

 • Show technology: What are the ordinary tools people have at their disposal?
-See, for example, the period-specific radio in the image below
+See, for example, the period-specific radio in the image below.
+(And consider what conflicts, if any, people might be having with technology)

 • Show culture: How do people live?
 Are there rigid gender roles between the sexes?
 What do the majority believe?
 Convey these social patterns and habits in the way people speak and things they say